pietrushnic/openwebrtc-wiki/Building-OpenWebRTC.md

 If you are using a Linux computer instead of a Mac exchange the `osx` argument above to `linux`.
 Note: we currently only run and test on **Ubuntu 14.04 LTS** but it may work on other distributions.

 # Build the dependencies
 The dependencies used by OpenWebRTC framework are built separately.
-This takes about 50-60 minutes on a dual core i5 2.4GHz running OS X 10.9 when building just for the `osx` target.
-It will take longer if using more than one target and the amount of time may vary across targets.
+The amount of time may vary across targets.
+It takes about 50-60 minutes on a dual core i5 2.4GHz running OS X 10.9 when building just for the `osx` target.
+If building for multiple platforms as in the example below, it will take much longer.
+The `android` and `linux` targets build some different packages to the others that take quite a bit longer to build.

 ## Available targets